 The solution is to pick a strong platform and company that is dedicated to a self-service development that is always innovating and working around improving the eco-system of their platform.

-If you are ready to build your self-checkout, feel free to schedule a call with us.
+If you are ready to build your self-checkout, create a digital kitchen with Bump KDS for Square.